uns1/NeuroMetadataComparison/README.md

 This will write a new sheet to the original excel file with the comparisons in a matrix format.

 ### Data Format Considerations
-*In the attached images, the highlited rows and/or columns are the ones the I'm talking about*

 - In the first column (A), the feature rows that need to be compared should have integers next to them.
 ![alt text](https://github.com/uns1/NeuroMetadataComparison/blob/master/readme_images/ColInt.PNG)